CryptoMechanics/ibc-monitoring-tools/ibc-monitoring-be/README.md

 MATCHING_START_TIME - chain date/time (e.g. yyyy-mm-dd) at which to start matching actions and checks for discrepancies MATCHING_INTERVAL_SECONDS=5 - how often to carry out the action matching process

+TELEGRAM_ALERT_BOT_KEY - telegram bot key used to send the discrepancy alerts TELEGRAM_ACCOUNTING_ALERT_CHAT_ID - the chat_id for the telegram group/channel to send token accounting alerts TELEGRAM_TECHNICAL_ALERT_CHAT_ID - the chat_id for the telegram group/channel to send technical alerts (API outages etc.)

 LOGGING_LEVEL - `DEBUG`, `INFO` or `ERROR` depending on the level of detail
 ```